 There may be square footage requirements for permits, types of structures that are not allowed, boundary setback requirements, and more.
 Every state, county, and municipality is very different, so be sure to check with your local government(s) to ensure you don’t jeopardize a future building project on your homestead.

 Ours were available easily enough online through our county’s official website.
 Of course, deciphering the legal jargon in it is another matter.
 Be a careful and diligent reader!

 If you haven’t already evaluated the ways that you can finance your land, do that here.

 You also need to make sure you figure out exactly how you’ll be paying for and insuring your land once you start building on it.

 If you’re paying cash, make sure your money is secure and accessible so your transaction can go smoothly.
 What about land leases or owner-financing?
 Make sure you have signed any appropriate documents and have reviewed them with a lawyer or someone who is well-versed in these transactions in your area.
 The last thing you want is to lose the opportunity to buy your land because of lost money or shady business practices.

 These are definitely not the only five things you need to do before you buy land.

-We have a free guide that goes through some of the details in our Members-Only Resource Library.
+We also have a free guide in our Members-Only Resource Library.
 You can sign up below to get it sent straight to your inbox, as well as access to all of our other homesteading and simple living guides.